Nokkum/SCM/README.md

 - **Clipboard Auto-Wipe**: Securely copy credentials to clipboard with automatic clearing.
 - **Secret Scanner**: Scan text or files for sensitive information like API keys and tokens.
 - **Extensible Templates**: Provider templates for standardized credential entry.
+- **Audit Logging**: Tracks all actions performed within the credential manager, such as creating, updating, or deleting credentials and profiles.
+Logs are timestamped, encrypted, and can be filtered for easy review.
+- **Backup & Restore**: Provides encrypted backup and restore functionality for credentials and configurations.
+Supports exporting/importing JSON + DB blobs, validating integrity, and securely merging backups with existing data.
+- **Command-Line Interface**: Enables full headless access to the credential manager.
+Users can add, update, delete, list, export, import credentials, switch profiles, and perform filesystem-to-DB migration entirely from the terminal.

 ## Directory Structure
 ```